samtron1412/docs/soc/edu/learning.md

 - The habit can be positive or negative, but they have similar process of development
+    + Watch for the procrastination cues to change your reactions
 - 1. The cue:
     + Time
     + Location